What is the purpose of the HATCH: Taronga Accelerator Program?

 - Applications will be reviewed, and shortlisted teams will be asked to provide further information.

-- Shortlisted teams will also be required to undertake an interview with our selection panel to be held in early May 2020.
+- Shortlisted teams will also be required to undertake an interview with our selection panel.
 Interviews will be conducted via video conference for all applicants.

 What are the requirements for the video to accompany the application?

 The video should be two (2) minutes maximum.
 The purpose is for you to introduce yourself/selves and give the HATCH team a feel for your personality and interest in your chosen focus area.
 In the video please:

 - Briefly introduce yourself/selves and your initiative.

 - Briefly explain why you are passionate about the issue you have chosen to address.

 Please don’t let this requirement stress you.
 We are not expecting Hollywood quality films – a quick clip recorded on your phone or computer webcam is perfect.
 Please ensure you answer the questions and stick to the time limit.

 Within the online application form there will be a section for you to include a link to your video online.
 We recommend you upload it to YouTube or a similar platform so you can include the link in your application for us to view the video.

 Why does the application form include questions about gender, identifying as being of Aboriginal and Torres Strait Islander origin, and reasonable adjustment?